ankurkohli007/Experimental_Robotics_Laboratory_Assignment_I/README.md

     <em>finite_statemachine</em>
 </p>

 The above describes that, when the launch file is launched than the functions of the task comes into an action.
-It starts creating **"ontology"**, it stars "LOADING_MAP".
+It starts creating **"ontology"**, it stars **"LOADING_MAP"**.
 Also, it shows the initial position of the robot, followed byt the reachable positions where robot can reach easily.
 Moreover, it also highlights the target to reach.

 The figure below explains, robot_states i.e. the status of robot's battery.
 It displays the percentatge of robot's battery, and also battery status such battery low and when the charging completes.